 The Beginning Of It All

-The Big Bang theory is the most widely accepted in the scientific community as an explanation of the existence of our universe.
-All evidence points to this theory and astronomers have continued to seek out new data to either confirm or discount this idea.
-First introduced in 1927 by Georges Lemaitre, the basic idea was that the universe started as a single hot point in space estimated at about 13.5 billion years in the past.
+The Big Bang theory is the most widely accepted in the scientific community as explanation for the existence of our universe.
+All evidence points to this theory and astronomers have continued to seek out new facts to either confirm or discount this idea.
+First introduced in 1927 by Georges Lemaitre, the basic idea was that the universe started as a single hot point in space estimated at 13.5 billion years in the past.